RoadieHQ/marketing-site/content/blog/aws-gke-token-exchange/index.md

 When working with multiple cloud providers, it can often become difficult to manage authentication.
 Even more so with inter communication.
 In this blog post, I will talk about my experience with negotiating AWS identity tokens for GCP OAuth tokens.

-Normally, when trying to gain access to another AWS account, we use cross federation.
-With this cross federation, we authorize access to certain AWS principals (roles, users etc).
+Normally, when trying to gain access to another AWS account, we use cross account federation.
+With this cross account federation, we authorize access to certain AWS principals (roles etc).
 This is done by assuming a "role".
 This "role" is exclusively controlled by the owner's account.
 The account owners can determine exactly what access the external account has.
 With this, we are able to provide a secure way for two (or more) AWS accounts to communicate with each other.

 Now between cloud providers, this is a lot more complicated.
 Each cloud provider has their own method of authentication as well as authorization.
 This is where the difficulty lies when trying to exchange an AWS role identity token for a GCP token.